-Academic Success Center, Arts and Sciences, General Business/Computer Technol-
+Academic Success Center, Arts and Sciences, General Business/Computer Technology/Public Service, Developmental Studies, Industrial/Vocational Technology, Library

-Student Services:
+Student Affairs:

-Admissions, Assessment, Career Planning and Placement, Counseling, Financial Aid, Educational Talent Search, Records, Recruitment, Student Government Association, Student Support Services, Upward Bound, Veterans Affairs
+Admissions, Assessment, Career Planning and Placement, Counseling, Financial Aid, Educational Talent Search, Records, Recruitment, Student Government Association, Student Support Services, Upward Bound, Veterans Affairs, ASSIST

-Williamsburg Technical College Administrative Officers

-President - Dr. Kim McGinnis
+Williamsburg Technical College Administrative OfficersPresident - Kim McGinnis

-The President is responsible for the total program of the institution, including instruction, personnel, plant and facilities, student affairs, fiscal management and budget.
+The President is responsible for the total program of the institution, including academic affairs, personnel, plant and facilities, student affairs, fiscal management and budget.
 Her role is that of the educational leader as well as the institutional chief executive officer.

-Dean of Instruction - Clifton R. Elliott
+Vice President for Academic Affairs - Clifton R. Elliott

-The Dean of Instruction serves as the chief instructional officer at the College.
+The Vice President for Academic Affairs serves as the chief instructional officer at the College.
 He has responsibility for the administration of the instructional programs that lead to degrees, diplomas, and certificates.
 Responsibilities include: planning, scheduling, implementing, and evaluating all academic college courses.
-The dean is also responsible for overseeing the library and the academic success center, serving as the liaison between the College and senior colleges, preparing the academic calendar and assisting in the preparation and administration of the budget for the Instruction division.
+The Vice President is also responsible for overseeing the library and the academic success center, serving as the liaison between the College and senior colleges, preparing the academic calendar and assisting in the preparation and administration of the budget for the Academic Affairs division.

-Dean of Student Services/Financial Aid - Dr. Eric A. Brown
+Vice President for Student Affairs - Dr. Eric A. Brown

-The Dean of Student Services/Financial Aid is responsible for the development and maintenance of a comprehensive student services program which is dedicated to the premise that students are the primary priority of the College.
+The Vice President for Student Affairs is responsible for the development and maintenance of a comprehensive student affairs program which is dedicated to the premise that students are the primary priority of the College.
 Responsibilities include: student records, advisement to the Student Government Association, counseling services, job placement, career planning, student activities, admissions, financial aid, and disciplinary actions.
-The Dean of Student Services/Financial Aid is also responsible for the supervision of the Educational Talent Search, Upward Bound, and Student Support Services programs.
+The Vice President for Student Affairs is also responsible for the supervision of the Educational Talent Search, Upward Bound, and ASSIST programs.

-Chief Business Officer - Melissa A. Coker
+Vice President for Business Affairs - Melissa A. Coker

-The function of the Chief Business Officer is to carry out the administrative fiscal requirements of the College.
+The function of the Vice President for Business Affairs is to carry out the administrative fiscal requirements of the College.
 This includes the preparation and administration of the annual budget which is derived from a variety of fund sources.
 Responsibilities also include purchasing; inventory control; and proper maintenance of buildings, grounds and equipment.

-Director of Continuing Education - Kenneth Wooten
+Director of Continuing Education - Vacant